Subtyping Context-Free Session Types: Types and syntactic subtyping

 Session types $\tOut{T}$ and $\tIn{T}$ represent the sending and receiving, respectively, of a value of type $T$ (an arbitrary type, making the system higher-order).
 Internal choice types $\tIntChoice{\ell}{S_\ell}{L}$ allow the selection of a label $k\in L$ and its continuation $S_k$, while external choice types $\tExtChoice{\ell}{S_\ell}{L}$ represent the branching on any label $k\in L$ and its continuation $S_k$.
 We stipulate that the set of labels for these types must be non empty.
 Type $\tSkip$ represents no action, while type $\tEnd$ indicates the closing of a channel, after which no more communication can take place.
-Type $\tSeq{R}{S}$ denotes the sequential composition of $R$ and $S$, which is associative, right distributes over choices types, has identity $\tSkip$ and left-absorber $\tEnd$.
+Type $\tSeq{R}{S}$ denotes the sequential composition of $R$ and $S$, which is associative, right distributes over choices types, has (left and right) identity $\tSkip$ and left-absorber $\tEnd$.

 The final two productions in both functional and session grammars introduce self-references and the recursion operator.
-Their inclusion in the two grammars ensures we can have both recursive functional types and recursive session types while avoiding nonsensical types such as $\tRec{t}{\tArrow{\tUnit}{*}{\tSeq{\tOut{\tUnit}}{t}}}$ at the syntactical level (avoiding the need for a kind system).
+Their inclusion in the two grammars ensures we can have both recursive functional types and recursive session types while avoiding nonsensical types such as $\tRec{t}{\tArrow{\tUnit}{*}{\tSeq{\tOut{\tUnit}}{t}}}$ at the syntactical level (avoiding the need for a kinding system).

 Still, we do not consider all types generated by these grammars to be \emph{well-formed}.
 Consider session type $\tRec{r}{\tSeq{r}{\tOut{\tUnit}}}$.
 No matter how many times we unfold it, we cannot resolve its first communication action.
 The same could be said of $\tRec{r}{\tSeq{\tSkip}{\tSeq{r}{\tOut{\tUnit}}}}$.
 We must therefore ensure that any self-reference in a sequential composition is preceded by a type constructor representing some meaningful action, i.e., not equivalent to $\tSkip$.
-This is achieved by adapting the conventional notion of contractivity (no subterms of the form $\tRec{x}{\tRec{x_1}{\,\ldots\,\tRec{x_n}{x}}}$) to account for $\tSkip$ as the identity of sequential composition.
-Readers familiar with process algebra may recognize this restriction, as it corresponds to the notion of \textit{guardedness} found, for example, in CCS \cite{DBLP:books/sp/Milner80}.
+This is achieved by adapting the conventional notion of contractivity (no subterms of the form $\tRec{x}{\tRec{x_1}{\,\ldots\,\tRec{x_n}{x}}}$)~\cite{DBLP:journals/acta/GayH05} to account for $\tSkip$ as the identity of sequential composition.
+This corresponds to the notion of \textit{guardedness} in the theory of process algebra (e.g.~\cite{ DBLP:journals/iandc/GrooteH94,DBLP:books/sp/Milner80}).